Jean-François de Galaup, comte de Lapérouse: Australia

-On 10 March, after taking on sufficient wood and fresh water, the French expedition left New South Wales – bound for New Caledonia, Santa Cruz, the Solomons, the Louisiades, and the western and southern coasts of Australia.
+On 10 March, after taking on sufficient wood and fresh water, the French expedition left New South Wales—bound for New Caledonia, Santa Cruz, the Solomons, the Louisiades, and the western and southern coasts of Australia.
 While Lapérouse had reported in a letter from Port Jackson that he expected to be back in France by June 1789, neither he nor any members of his expedition were seen again by Europeans.
 Louis XVI is recorded as having asked, on the morning of his execution in January 1793, "Any news of La Pérouse?"

 Documents that had been relayed to France from Lapérouse's expedition were published in Paris in 1797, under the title Voyage de La Pérouse autour du monde ("The voyage of La Pérouse around the world").
 In 1825, another French naval officer, Captain Hyacinthe de Bougainville, founded the Lapérouse Monument at Frenchman's Bay, near Receveur's grave.
 The bay later became part of the suburb of La Perouse.
 The anniversary of Receveur's death, Lapérouse Day (on varying dates in February/March) and Bastille Day (14 July) have long been marked at the monument (along with Bougainville).

 Epilogue

 Rescue mission of d'Entrecasteaux

-On 25 September 1791, Rear Admiral Bruni d'Entrecasteaux departed Brest in search of Lapérouse.
+On 25 September 1791, Rear Admiral Antoine Bruni d'Entrecasteaux departed Brest in search of Lapérouse.
 His expedition followed Lapérouse's proposed path through the islands northwest of Australia while at the same time making scientific and geographic discoveries.
 The expedition consisted of two ships, Recherche and Espérance.

 In May 1793, Entrecasteaux sighted Santa Cruz, now part of the Solomon Islands, and another, uncharted, island to the southeast; this island was Vanikoro.
 The French did not approach Vanikoro, only recording it on their charts before sailing away to explore the Solomon Islands further.
-Two months later, Entrecasteaux died.
+Two months later, Entrecasteaux died of scurvy.
 The botanist Jacques Labillardière, attached to the expedition, eventually returned to France and published his account, Relation du voyage à la recherche de La Pérouse, in 1800.

-Franco–British relations deteriorated during the French Revolution, and unfounded rumours spread in France blaming the British for the tragedy which had occurred in the vicinity of the new colony.
+Franco-British relations deteriorated during the French Revolution, and unfounded rumours spread in France blaming the British for the tragedy which had occurred in the vicinity of the new colony.
 Before the mystery was solved, the French government had published the records of the voyage as far as Kamchatka: Voyage de La Pérouse autour du monde, 1–4 (Paris, 1797).
 These volumes are still used for cartographic and scientific information about the Pacific.
 Three English translations were published in 1798–99.